-In accordance with GASB 68, OBCM's statements prepared on an accrual basis of accounting include an annual pension expense for their proportionate share of each plan's change in net pension liability not accounted for as deferred inflows/outflows.
+In accordance with GASB 68, CVA's statements prepared on an accrual basis of accounting include an annual pension expense for their proportionate share of each plan's change in net pension liability not accounted for as deferred inflows/outflows.

-As a result of implementing GASB 68, OBCM is reporting a net pension liability and deferred inflows/outflows of resources related to pension on the accrual basis of accounting.
-This implementation also had the effect of restating net position at June 30, 2014, from \$228,307 to (\$1,485,962).
+As a result of implementing GASB 68, CVA is reporting a net pension liability and deferred inflows/outflows of resources related to pension on the accrual basis of accounting.

-The information necessary to restate the 2014 beginning balances and the 2014 pension expense amounts for the effects of the initial implementation of GASB 68 is not available.
-Therefore, 2014 expenses still include pension expense of \$84,029 computed under GASB 27.
-GASB 27 required recognizing pension expense equal to the contractually required plan contributions.
 Under GASB 68, pension expense represents additional amounts earned, adjusted by deferred inflows and outflows.
 The contractually required contribution is no longer a component of pension expense.
-Under GASB 68, the 2015 statements report pension expense of \$59,574.
-Consequently, in order to compare 2015 total program expense to 2014, the following adjustments are needed:
+Under GASB 68, the 2016 statements report pension expense of \$48,505.